Data breach notification. Product recall. Legal notice. Sometimes you have to email everyone, including people who unsubscribed years ago.

 The Bottom Line

-Remember: The goal isn't perfect deliverability—it's getting legally required information to people while minimizing long-term reputation damage.
+The goal isn't perfect deliverability.
+It's getting legally required information to people while minimizing long-term reputation damage.

-When in doubt, err on the side of transparency and simplicity.
-Your recipients' safety is more important than your open rates.
+When in doubt, choose transparency and simplicity.
+Your recipients' safety matters more than your open rates.

 Based on M3AAWG Best Practices for Sending Mandated Emails to Large Audiences.
 For the latest guidance, visit www.m3aawg.org.